 Consider the likes of Facebook, a social networking platform which has long since announced surpassing the magic 1 billion mark by way of active users.
 What exactly happens when you enter your email address along with your password, trying to log in to your account?
 Lightning-fast magic behind the scenes – that’s what happens!

-Okay, I’m sure any programmers reading this will agree with me that it’s perhaps a lot more complex than this, considering aspects such as security and protection against the likes of bots and hacking attacks, but basically this is what happens:
+Okay, I’m sure any programmers reading this will agree with me that it’s perhaps a lot more complex than this, considering aspects such as security and protection against the likes of bots (click here to know what are bots) and hacking attacks, but basically this is what happens:

 The username (i.e. your email address entered) is searched against all the records in the database and then if it finds a match it then does the same with the password, this time to see if the password you input matches with the one on the records as well as the corresponding email.
 If there are no such matches then an error message is thrown up which will likely prompt you to try and enter your details correctly, or if your records don’t exist at all on the mega database, the message will prompt you to perhaps sign up to the platform in question.